 This article serves as a warning to all future adventurers to never decide on a foolish attempt.

 Heart pumping with pure excitement and bodies all ready for the little adventure we were all very much looking forward to.
-Little did we know that in the bid to taste cheap thrills, we staked everything we had, all just to visit a dumb shrine that we weren’t sure was still going to be there after all these years.
-There were a thousand ways that we could have died in the forested areas of Macritchie, thankfully the Almighty watched over me and my buddies as we managed to head out in one piece.
+Little did we know that in the bid to taste cheap thrills, we staked everything we had, just to visit a shrine that we weren’t sure was still going to be there after all these years.
+There were countless of ways that we could have died in the forested areas of Macritchie, thankfully we managed to get out in one piece.

 Unprepared, and Complacent